dergachev/chef_homesick_agent/README.md

 Note that the databag filename can't contain periods, and that ssh_known_hosts will need to use Resolve::getaddress unless an ip address is explicitly provided.
+That means without an internet connection, you're likely to get the error `FATAL: Resolv::ResolvError: no address for github.com`.

-Failing to use ssh_known_hosts will result in a `Host key verification failed` error when homesick tries to connect to the remote git repository.
+Failing to use `recipe[ssh_known_hosts will result in a `Host key verification failed` error when homesick tries to connect to the remote git repository.
 Note that this error is hard to debug interactively, as ssh will prompt you to accept the Host key and store in ~/.ssh/known_hosts.
 Subsequent chef runs will not have the error, until a full rebuild occurs, perhaps done by:

     vagrant destroy --force && vagrant up

-  vim gitosis.ewdev.ca.json

 ## Usage